 The government is especially keen to support events organised by local government and/or communities in partnership with tangata whenua that invite wide community participation.
 Applicants to the Fund should be able to demonstrate that recognition of the Treaty of Waitangi is a central theme in their event.

-Applications for the 2017 Commemorating Waitangi Day Fund close at 5pm on Monday 3 October 2016.
+Applications for the 2017 Commemorating Waitangi Day Fund closed on Monday 3 October 2016.

 A list of last year’s successful applicants is also on our website.